lhelwerd/expression-parser/README.md

 Not supported (often by design):

-- Functions or lambdas defined within the expression
+- Functions or lambdas defined within the expression.
-- Control structures and other Python statements (`return`, `pass`, etc.)
+- Control structures and other Python statements (`return`, `pass`, etc.).
-- Comprehensions and generators
+- Comprehensions and generators.
-- Multiple expressions in the same input string
+- Multiple expressions or assignment targets in the same input string.
-- Function calls may not use variable positional or keyword arguments
+- Function calls that have variable positional or keyword (starred) arguments.
-- Literals which are not integers, floats, or the named constants
+- Literals which are not integers, floats, or the named constants, nor any subscripting or indexing.
+You can still inject other types of variables using the context, and add specialized functions to interact with them.

 ## Requirements